MohRohmanAbdilah/sql-portfolio/README.md

 # SQL Portfolio
-Kumpulan proyek SQL untuk pembersihan dan analisis data
+Collection of SQL queries and exercises for data exploration and analysis.